clipchamp/clipchamp-wordpress/README.md

    ```
 1. Upload the zip file to your WordPress blog (Plugins -> Add New -> Upload Plugin).
 1. Install the plugin and activate it.
-1. If you don't have a Clipchamp API key yet, [subscribe to a Clipchamp plan](https://clipchamp.com/pricing).
+1. If you don't have an API key yet, [subscribe to a free trial](https://clipchamp.com/en/pricing/api-access).
-1. Copy and paste your API key into the respective field in the Clipchamp settings (Settings -> Clipchamp).
+1. Copy and paste your API key into the respective field in the plugin settings (Settings -> Clipchamp).